 Making this for the love of your life will be fun and there is no better way to show love than to dedicate time to someone.
 I believe that that is the essence of love.
-And if the love of your life loves desserts or to eat in general….you can probably expect a pretty awesome reward *lol*
+And if the love of your life loves desserts or eating in general….you can probably expect a pretty awesome reward *lol*

-For the rose (it isn’t called apple rose tart for nothing, right?) you will need very moldable apple slices.
-If your slices break when bending, submerge a couple of apple slices in boiling hot water for about a minute, then take out immediately so they don’t overcook, and then you should be able to form any shape of your liking without them braking.
-Do not submerge all of the apple slices in boiling water because they will become all mushy and won’t stand nicely like the rest of my apple slices around the rose.
-Start by rolling up one slice very tightly (center of the rose.
+Here is the trick: you will need very moldable apple slices.
+Submerge a couple of apple slices in boiling hot water for a couple of seconds only.
+Remove immediately with thongs so they don’t overcook.
+Wait for the slices to cool down a little so you don’t burn your hands.
+You should be able to form any shape of your liking without them braking.
+Do not submerge all of the apple slices in boiling water because they will become all mushy and won’t stand nicely.
+Only submerge the ones for the center of the rose.

 Once the Rose is formed you may want to continue with the slices that are soaking in the lemon water which are crisper than the ones that were in boiling water and therefor stand straighter.
 Continue filling the pan until the apple rose tart is all finished.

 Pour the custard into the empty spaces in between the apple slices making sure to fill them all out.
 Do not pour too much at a time as this may make the apple slices fall and flatten the whole pie.
 Once baked the liquid custard will solidify and once it completely cools off in the fridge it will have the most perfect creamy consistency and look like THIS Valentine’s Apple Rose Tart:

-P.S. if you believe this is too hard to accomplish … DON’T believe that :P It you still believe this is too difficult of a tart to make you may want to check out this Simple Pear Tart that takes only 20 minutes to prepare and really can’t be messed up at all ;)
+P.S.
+2 If you still believe this is too difficult of a tart to make, you may want to check out this Simple Pear Tart that takes only 20 minutes to prepare and really can’t be messed up at all ;)